matthew-devonport/2020-17-09/README.md

 <h2>Why did I go for this design?</h2>

 I decided to go for a design like this due to being able to scale to mobile devices well also.
 Using the pop up to control the sidebar is what's key to making this design effective.
 A great blueprint to create an effective dashboard.
 I was inspired heavily from the model of the ClickUp app and sidebar functionality.
-The colour scheme works well and the font is very easy to read.
-I used the css styling of grid to give the layout of the design and then some javascript to call the pop up which happens with an onclick event in mobile/tablet devices 780px in viewport and under.
+The color scheme works well and the font is very easy to read.
+I used the CSS styling of grid to give the layout of the design and then some JavaScript to call the pop up which happens with an onclick event in mobile/tablet devices 780px in viewport and under.
 As stated above, the app is live and can be seen/used on the link above on mobile devices.

 The gif below shows a brief demonstration of the pop up working in production: